-- 1. have earned the required degree from an institution recognized by the ISBE for teacher education; - have acquired requisite professional experience where stipulated for admission or completion of any of the listed programs; - have completed a Governors State University stateapproved program leading to the desired credential; - 4. be at least 19 years of age; - 5. be in good health; - 6. be a citizen of the United States or legally present and authorized for employment; - 7. possess good character; and - present evidence of having passed all examinations required by ISBE (see an academic advisor for more information about examination requirements and timelines).
+- 1. have earned the required degree from an institution recognized by the ISBE for teacher education; - have acquired requisite professional experience where stipulated for admission or completion of any of the listed programs; - have completed a Governors State University stateapproved program leading to the desired credential; - 4. be at least 19 years of age; - 5. be in good health; - 6. be a citizen of the United States or legally present and authorized for employment; - 7. possess good character; and - present evidence of having passed all examinations required by ISBE.
+(Required examinations include the Basic Skills, Content, and Assessment of Professional Teaching tests.
+See an academic advisor for more information about examinations and requirements for specific programs.).

 According to Illinois State Board of Education procedures, certificate recommendations made by the university for successful program completers are valid for three years.
 Candidates will be notified when their entitlements have been transmitted and are advised to apply for their certificates without delay after receiving notification.
-Delay in filing an application could result in additional requirements should state regulations change.
+Delay in filing an application could result in additional requirements should state regulations or program requirements change.